Academic year 2023/24

 As part of wider early education reforms to the EYFS, the EYFS Profile (opens in a new tab) was revised significantly in September 2021.
 Changes from the previous framework (opens in a new tab) include:

-It is therefore not possible to directly compare 2021/22 and 2022/23 assessment outcomes with earlier years.
+It is therefore not possible to directly compare assessment outcomes since 2021/22 with earlier years.

 Impact of coronavirus (COVID-19)

 Disruption to early years provision and family life and the limiting of social contact with peers during the pandemic is likely to have affected EYFS assessment outcomes.
-Early years settings were closed to all but vulnerable children and children of critical workers between March and June 2020, when the children taking the EYFS assessment in 2022/23 were approximately two years old, and many settings will have faced ongoing disruption of varying degrees - for example due to staff absence.
+Early years settings were closed to all but vulnerable children and children of critical workers between March and June 2020, when the children taking the EYFS assessment in 2021/22 were approximately 3 years old, in 2022/23 were approximately 2 years old, and in 2023/24 were approximately 1 year old.
+Many settings will have faced ongoing disruption of varying degrees - for example due to staff absence.
 Also, social contact with peers was limited for much of 2020 and some of 2021.

-It is not possible to ascertain the scale of the impact of the pandemic on the development of children at national or individual levels at the end of the EYFS from the 2021/22 or 2022/23 EYFS statistics alone, as the EYFS Profile (opens in a new tab) was revised in September 2021 and so direct comparisons between data from 2021/22 onwards and earlier years are not possible.
+It is not possible to ascertain the scale of the impact of the pandemic on the development of children at national, sub-national or individual levels at the end of the EYFS from the EYFS statistics since 2021/22 alone.
+This is because the EYFS Profile (opens in a new tab) was revised in September 2021 and so direct comparisons between data from 2021/22 onwards and earlier years are not possible.

 Data collection